Anshuman12321/Sentinel-Scan/README.md

 # Sentinel-Scan
+WINNER OF THE 2024 PICKHACKS HACKATHON -- Award: Best use of MongoDB Atlas
 ## What is Sentinel Scan?
 An advanced, AI-powered website vulnerability assessment tool, all in a compact browser extension